microsoftgraph/msgraph-sdk-powershell/src/Devices.CloudPrint/Devices.CloudPrint/docs/v1.0-beta/Update-MgPrint.md

       - `[OnPremisesSyncEnabled <Boolean?>]`: true if this group is synced from an on-premises directory; false if this group was originally synced from an on-premises directory but is no longer synced; null if this object has never been synced from an on-premises directory (default).
 Returned by default.
 Read-only.
 Supports $filter (eq, ne, not, in, and eq on null values).
       - `[Onenote <IMicrosoftGraphOnenote>]`: onenote
       - `[OrganizationId <String>]`:
       - `[Owners <IMicrosoftGraphDirectoryObject[]>]`: The owners of the group who can be users or service principals.
 Nullable.
 If this property is not specified when creating a Microsoft 365 group, the calling user is automatically assigned as the group owner.
-Supports $expand including nested $select.
+Supports $filter (/$count eq 0, /$count ne 0, /$count eq 1, /$count ne 1); Supports $expand including nested $select.
 For example, /groups?$filter=startsWith(displayName,'Role')&$select=id,displayName&$expand=owners($select=id,userPrincipalName,displayName).
       - `[PermissionGrants <IMicrosoftGraphResourceSpecificPermissionGrant[]>]`: The permissions that have been granted for a group to a specific application.
 Supports $expand.
       - `[Photo <IMicrosoftGraphProfilePhoto>]`: profilePhoto
       - `[Photos <IMicrosoftGraphProfilePhoto[]>]`: The profile photos owned by the group.
 Read-only.
 Nullable.